anasty17/mirror-leech-telegram-bot/README.md

 - Docker image support for linux `amd64, arm64/v8, arm/v7, s390x`
 - Edit variables and overwrite the private files while bot running
 - Update bot at startup and with restart command using `UPSTREAM_REPO`
 - Improve Telegraph.
-Based on [Sreeraj](https://github.com/SVR666) loaderX-bot.
+Based on [Sreeraj](https://github.com/SVR666) loaderX-bot
 - Mirror/Leech/Watch/Clone/Count/Del by reply
 - Mirror/Leech/Clone multi links/files with one command
 - Custom name for all links except torrents.
 For files you should add extension except yt-dlp links
 - Extensions Filter for the files to be uploaded/cloned
 - View Link button.
 Extra button to open index link in broswer instead of direct download for file
 - Queueing System
+- Ability to zip/unzip multi links in same directory.
+Mostly helpful in unziping tg file parts
 - Almost all repository functions have been improved and many other details can't mention all of them
 - Many bugs have been fixed